 Inductive Clause: Let A and B be formulae which are dialetheia in the interpretation.
-Given the meaning of negation, conjunction, and disjunction in LP, it follows immediately that formulae of the form $\neg A$ , $A \land B$ , and $A \lor B$ are also dialetheia in the interpretation.
+Given the meaning of negation, conjunction, and disjunction in LP, it follows immediately that formulae of the form $\neg A$, $A \land B$, and $A \lor B$ are also dialetheia in the interpretation. \Box

-However, again, this proof doesn't show that every formula, including molecular formulae, is actually a dialetheia.
+However, again, this proof does not show that every formula, including molecular formulae, is actually a dialetheia.
 All it demonstrates is that every formula is a dialetheia in an interpretation.
 Now, obviously, this is where LP differs from classical logic.
 While in classical logic there is an interpretation in which every atomic formula of the language is true, given that no negation of a formula A can be true in an interpretation in which A is, there's no interpretation in classical logic in which every formula (or, molecular formula) is true.
 Why, though, is it problematic that LP fails to preclude any formula, atomic or molecular, from being a dialetheia?
-After all, it doesn't commit the dialetheist who uses LP to every truthbearer, atomic or molecular, actually being a dialetheia.
-Rather, it simply ensures that she cannot logically preclude any truthbearer from being a dialetheia.
-Indeed, one could reasonably believe that, once we admit the possibility of dialetheia, we ought not to logically prescribe which types of formulae can be dialetheia and which not.
-After all, as the self-referential paradoxes have taught us, these dialetheia are slippery customers - who knows when one will pop up?
+After all, it does not commit the dialetheist who uses LP to every truthbearer, atomic or molecular, actually being a dialetheia.
+Rather, it simply ensures that she can not logically preclude any truthbearer from being a dialetheia.
+Indeed, one could reasonably believe that, once we admit the possibility of dialetheia, we ought not to logically prescribe which types of formulae can be dialetheia and which